jase-d-ace/project-two-magic-the-info-gathering/README.md

 * Operational API calls to my own API and to the M:tG API
 * MVC architecture using modularized models, controllers and views
 * ReSTful routing convention
+* Idea is to be a deck building app

 ## Perceived Problems
 * Time constraints - I don't see this project being particularly DIFFICULT (not to say that it won't be challenging), but my main worry is that this will take a whoooooooooooooooooooooooole lot of time.